 Move-out letters may seem unnecessary, however, sending a move-out notice to tenants with a lease term that’s about to end is actually crucial.
 It’s essential that the creation and distribution of move-out letters are done correctly since it can greatly affect your profitability and overall bottom line.

 What Are Move-Out Letters?

 A move-out letter is a formal notice that reminds your tenant when the tenancy term will end.
-It encourages tenants to start preparing for move-out so they can leave the property on time.
+It encourages tenants to start preparing for move-out so they can leave the property on time, and you avoid having a holdover tenant.
 Move-out letters are also a way of reminding tenants to leave the property in good condition.
 A strategic move-out letter that’s comprehensive will help protect your investment property.